NamQuanProject/InsightForge/readme.md

 InsightForge is a FastAPI backend for an agentic content workflow: it can analyze trends, generate personalized Vietnamese social content, manage generated assets, and support a human-approved posting flow.

-The repository is intentionally backend-first.
+The repository is intentionally backend.
+It connects with the InsightForce frontend ([Chris-KH/InsightForce](https://github.com/Chris-KH/InsightForce)).
 The frontend should talk to the API only; API usage details live in [app/api_docs.txt](app/api_docs.txt).

 ## What This Backend Provides